letsfullstack/loopback-connector-dynamodb/README.md

 ##Loopback Connector for DynamoDB version 0.1.0
+* This is still in beta stage. **Do not use it for production release.**

-It was originally forked from [jugglingdb-dynamodb](https://github.com/tmpaul/jugglingdb-dynamodb).
+* It was originally forked from [jugglingdb-dynamodb](https://github.com/tmpaul/jugglingdb-dynamodb).
+* installation: npm install loopback-connector-dynamodb --save

 ####Upcoming features
 - Support for String, Number sets.